• Skip to main content

 • The Three Frontiers (Tres Fronteras): The Iguazu River flows over the falls separating Brazil and Argentina.
 The river also meets the Paraná River, creating a corner named the Tres Fronteras.

-• Hummingbird Garden (El Jardín de los Picaflores): If you love hummingbirds, this is the place to visit.
+• Hummingbird Garden (El Jardín de los Picaflores): This is the place to visit if you love hummingbirds.
 The family-run garden is only open for a few hours each afternoon, and to get in, you need to first stand outside the gate and clap your hands.
 This will alert the gatekeeper without disturbing the birds.
 The fee was nominal, and the birds were wild.

 Iguazu Falls boat tour